The Tree of Life – II (advanced)

 - Use a multiple sequence alignment program (like CLUSTAL W from Expasy or other sources) to do a "multiple sequence alignment" to compare sequences from multiple species.
 Your input file should be a list of FASTA formatted sequences representing the same gene in different organisms.
 All this kind of program does is line up the proteins (using their most similar regions) so that you can tally up the differences in the sequences.

 - Use the alignment program (or any other tree-building program) to generate a distance matrix or a tree.
 A distance matrix just assigns a "distance value" (which is a reflection of how related the two sequences are based on "counting" differences in the alignment) to each pair of sequences you entered.
 That is, those animals with a higher "distance value" are less closely related than those with a lower "distance value."
 Use the distance matrix you generated to build a tree yourself.
 Or you can enter the sequences into an alignment program that will build the tree for you.

-Note: This "counting" is not purely counting differences, but weights different changes with different values based on how rare or common that kind of change is, etc. So it is a little bit more sophisticated than just counting differences.
-That's why it is great to have a computer program to help you out!
+- Note: This "counting" is not purely counting differences, but weights different changes with different values based on how rare or common that kind of change is, etc. So it is a little bit more sophisticated than just counting differences.
+That is why it is great to have a computer program to help you out!